 Who’s in Charge?

-According to the memorandum, OSHA must first acquire express consent from the employer before deploying a drone at an inspection site.
+According to the memorandum, OSHA must first acquire to express consent from the employer before deploying a drone at an inspection site.
 While it is comforting to know that OSHA drone use can be denied, many employers are rightfully concerned that if they do not comply with OSHA’s request they may be subjected to more frequent and probing inspections.
 Environmental and personal health and safety are complex systems, and no employer should feel the pressure to accept an extensive investigation without having the chance to participate in a bit of housekeeping.
 No one should succumb to the fallacious adage “You have nothing to fear if you have nothing to hide”, especially in today’s social and technological ecosystem.

 If an OSHA inspector shows up requesting to conduct an inspection using a drone, know your rights.
-Are on this blog post because you’re looking for comprehensive hazardous waste support and transportation services?
+Are you on this blog post because you’re looking for comprehensive hazardous waste support and transportation services?
 HTS Environmental Services is here to provide the best results across numerous industries, creating a sustainable and effective plan to manage your company’s waste.
 Contact us today to learn more!